Loop It Up Savannah

 Koentopp also knows that schools and communities are able to sustain their gardens when they are motivated through autonomy.

-“Big Green, much like Loop It Up, is really offering a pillar of support.
-We’re not there to tell them how to do it or to do it for them,” he notes.
-“They need to be the ones to build the infrastructure and practices in a way that makes sense to them.”
 At Andrea B. Williams Elementary, they’re doing just that.
-First-graders are responsible for planting everything from carrots to kohlrabi and beets to bok choy, second-graders are working with pollination and bird houses, third-graders are using the produce to bake and try new vegetables, fourth-graders are learning about aquaponics, and fifth-graders are growing loofahs and learning about physical and chemical changes by making soap. |
+First-graders are responsible for planting everything from carrots to kohlrabi and beets to bok choy, second-graders are working with pollination and bird houses, third-graders are using the produce to bake and try new vegetables, fourth-graders are learning about aquaponics, and fifth-graders are growing loofahs and learning about physical and chemical changes by making soap.

 “It’s kind of like sneaking beets into brownies,” smiles STEAM Thematics Specialist Susan Daly.
 “When kids learn things without realizing they’re learning, it’s more effective than a worksheet.”